Compare similar life situations, assumptions, and retirement tradeoffs.

 A C$55,000 pension that barely indexes can feel much smaller after 20 years than a lower but better-protected income floor.

 The result should be read as a planning range.
-Replace the pension entries with your own plan estimate, then test CPP at 60, 65, and 70; survivor election reductions; and the exact retiree health coverage available from your employer.
+To compare retirement ages for one household, first give all three base presets the same opening liquid savings, CPP/OAS estimate, core spending, and comparable one-off and later-life costs.
+Then vary only the items that follow from retirement timing: working contributions, DB pension and bridge amounts, and the pre-65 health-coverage window.
+After that, test CPP at 60, 65, and 70; survivor election reductions; and the exact retiree health coverage available from your employer.

 The scenario includes healthcare top-ups before age 65 because provincial healthcare does not remove dental, prescriptions, travel insurance, vision, or extended health costs.
 It also includes vehicle replacement, home repairs, family support or travel, accessibility work, and a late-life care top-up.
 Those entries are not decorative.
 Early retirement often fails because the monthly budget ignores exactly these irregular costs.

 The model treats CPP and OAS as separate income beginning at 65, with combined planning amounts from C$1,650 to C$1,850/month depending on the path.
-That stays within the research brief's current-source range for CPP average-to-maximum plus OAS.
+That stays within a broad public-benefit planning range for CPP average-to-maximum plus OAS.
 The actual value should come from your My Service Canada Account, your OAS residency history, and your CPP start-age choice.

 The age-50 path assumes one final year of work and then a reduced DB pension of about C$2,100/month, plus a small temporary bridge benefit until age 65.
 That is intentionally conservative.
 Many DB members cannot start an immediate age-50 pension unless they belong to a plan with an age-60 normal retirement age, public-safety rules, or a similar provision.
 For everyone else, "retire at 50" may really mean leaving work at 50 and deferring the pension.

-This is why the scenario keeps core spending at C$3,300/month and forces the portfolio to cover the gap.
-The plan also carries a C$550/month health-and-dental top-up before 65, a vehicle replacement at 53, a home repair reserve at 58, and family support or travel at 62.
-If those items are missing from your own model, the age-50 case may look safer than it is.
+This is why the scenario tests core spending at C$3,450/month and uses the portfolio to cover the modeled gap before tax.
+With the C$550/month health-and-dental top-up, recurring outflow is C$4,000/month before 65.
+The plan also carries a vehicle replacement at 53, a home repair reserve at 58, and family support or travel at 62.
+Income tax would widen the real portfolio draw, so add a province-specific estimate before treating the result as a go/no-go answer.

 The emotional trade is clean: more years of freedom, fewer years of pension accrual, and a longer period where liquid savings must do the work.
-Before choosing this path, test a lower pension, no bridge benefit, and a higher private insurance cost.
-If the plan survives those three changes, the age-50 option is not just a fantasy.
+Before choosing this path, test a lower pension, no bridge benefit, a higher private insurance cost, and after-tax income for your province.
+Those tests show how exposed the choice is; they do not replace a plan quote or tax calculation.

 The age-55 path is the practical early-retirement case for many Canadian DB members.
 It assumes six more years of work, C$2,200/month of retirement saving, a lifetime pension of about C$3,900/month, and a temporary bridge benefit of C$700/month until 65.
 That creates a much better pre-65 floor than the age-50 case, but the bridge still matters.

-The main risk is not simply "can I spend C$6,100/month?"
-It is whether the household understands what changes at 65.
-The model adds CPP/OAS at that point, but it also removes the bridge and includes a one-time adjustment cost to reflect tax withholding changes, benefit elections, and the practical work of resetting cash flow.
+The main risk is whether the household understands what changes at 65.
+At that point, the temporary bridge ends as CPP and OAS begin.
+Compare the new gross income mix, tax withholding, retiree coverage, and survivor election separately; they can change spendable cash flow even when the headline total looks similar.
 In a real plan, the bridge formula, CPP integration, and indexing rules can change the outcome materially.

 This path is often the best candidate for a phased retirement conversation.
 If the pension starts at 55 but the member can earn part-time consulting, casual, or seasonal income for even two to four years, the bridge risk falls sharply.
 That extra income may be more valuable than pushing the pension start date if health or burnout is already the real constraint.

 The age-60 path assumes eleven more years of work, higher late-career savings, a larger lifetime pension, and a shorter temporary bridge to 65.
-It is the strongest income floor in the model.
-For a worker with high final average salary, long service, and an unreduced or less-reduced pension formula, it may also be the cleanest way to protect a spouse and keep inflation risk under control.
+It has the strongest gross income floor in the model.
+For a worker with high final average salary, long service, and an unreduced or less-reduced pension formula, it may also offer a stronger starting point for spouse protection and inflation risk, subject to the plan's survivor and indexing rules.

 The danger is that the age-60 number can make every earlier choice look irresponsible even when the worker's body, family, or mental health says otherwise.
 DB pensions can create a cliff: one more year improves the estimate, then another, then another.
 The simulator helps because it shows the cost of quitting earlier as a bridge and spending problem rather than a moral failure.

-This path includes a larger retirement lifestyle, a bigger home repair reserve, a larger family-support or travel allowance, an explicit housing-help entry, charitable or legacy giving, and higher late-life care costs.
-That keeps the comparison fair.
-If age 60 gives you a higher guaranteed income but you also plan to spend more, the extra pension is not all surplus.
+This package includes a larger retirement lifestyle, a bigger home repair reserve, a larger family-support or travel allowance, an explicit housing-help entry, charitable or legacy giving, and higher late-life care costs.
+Those choices make it a separate high-spending household case rather than a like-for-like test against ages 50 and 55.
+If waiting to 60 gives your own household a higher guaranteed income but you also plan to spend more, the extra pension is not all surplus.

 Start with your plan administrator's estimates for 50, 55, and 60.
 Split each estimate into lifetime pension, temporary bridge benefit, indexing method, survivor option, and tax withholding.
-Then update the three pension lines in the simulator before changing anything else.
+For a same-household comparison, normalize opening savings, CPP/OAS, core spending, and irregular costs across the three base presets before entering those pension estimates.

 Next, set your bridge policy.
 CPP can start at 60, but starting early permanently reduces the monthly amount compared with 65; delaying can raise it.
 OAS starts at 65 unless deferred, and high taxable income can create OAS recovery-tax exposure.
 If your DB pension is large, test whether RRSP/RRIF withdrawals in your 60s create a future OAS clawback problem.